yverdon/geomapshark_private/README.md

 The file will automatically appear once it's created.

-`docker-compose run web python manage.py fixturize` is interactive and can use some arguments as :
+`docker compose run web python manage.py fixturize` is interactive and can use some arguments as :

 - `--help` : Shows description of command and available arguments
 - `--list` : List available files to be used as fixtures